adellej/beans/docs/installation.rst

 This will create a file called libsettle.so which is a precompiled binary that is used by beans to run settle.
 The makefile may need to be edited if either of these methods do not compile the code.

+I also recommend that you add BEANS to your python path so that you can access it from any location, and so that the test suite will work.
+You can do this by opening your bashrc or bash_profile file and adding the following line:

+..code-block:: console

+export PYTHONPATH=[PATH TO BEANS]:${PYTHONPATH}

+where you replace [PATH TO BEANS] with the path to where you have placed the BEANS directory on your computer.
+For example, on my computer this becomes:

+..code-block:: console

+export PYTHONPATH=${HOME}/BEANS/beans:${PYTHONPATH}

 Now that you have compiled settle I recommend you run the test suite to check you have all the required dependencies and the code is operating as expected.
 To do this navigate to beans/ and type:

 .. code-block:: console